anneleendaemen/LUAD.subtypes/README.md

 # LUAD.subtypes
-This R package contains the data and analysis scripts to reproduce all results and figures, accompanying Daemen et al, Transcriptional subtypes resolve tumor heterogeneity and identify therapeutic vulnerabilities in lung cancer.
+This R package contains the data and analysis scripts to reproduce all results and figures, accompanying Daemen et al, Transcriptional Subtypes Resolve Tumor Heterogeneity and Identify Vulnerabilities to MEK Inhibition in Lung Adenocarcinoma, Clin Cancer Res 2020;XX:XX-XX.

 ## Directory structure